The Shocking Origin of Tibetan Buddhism

 Thanks to the effective rituals performed by Padmasambhava, construction was completed in 767 A.C.E.
 Additionally, completion of the Samye monastery laid the foundation of the first school of Tibetan Buddhism known as Nyingma for which Padmasambhava is the founder.

 As a result of the miracles performed by Padmasambhava, his tantric form of Buddhism was chosen by the king over of the sutra based teachings of Santaraksita.
 However, the recorded Tibetan Buddhism history surrounding both of them is very limited.
 As a result one could speculate that Santaraksita and Padmasambhava were indeed one in the same.
+Needless to say, our world class Padmasambhava Statues for Sale depict an icon of Tibetan Buddhism.

 The Fate of the Samye Monastery